Home Inspection FAQs

 What does a home inspection cost?

-In general, fees range from $300-$400 for a single-family home inspection, depending on size, location and multiple units.
-This may be one of the wisest investments you can make when purchasing a home.
+Don’t let the cost prevent you from having an inspection done – it may be one of the wisest investments you can make when purchasing a home.

 How long does a home inspection take?

 Home inspections usually take about two to three hours depending on the size of the home.
 You should also plan on being present during the entire inspection if possible.
-The time spent with the inspector can help you to understand any possible concerns that should be brought to your attention.
-Check out our home inspection checklist for more information.
+The time spent with the inspector can help you understand any possible issues or concerns that are found, and how severe those issues may or may not be.

 Is the home inspection a warranty?